 Evidence – We have outcomes that show evidence of success, such as Magnet, Beacon, Prism awards that are sources of inspiration.
 Our achievements of actualizing our vision and mission are evident in our nursing practice.
 We express clear expectations, are recognized and recognize others for the value each brings to the work of the organization, and celebrate successes that continually build commitment and unity.

 Healthy Work Environment

 Nurses at UC Davis Medical Center believe that a healthy work environment is an essential element in creating the context for engagement in the professional practice of nursing.
-A healthy work environment is actualized through alignment with the six standards for establishing and sustaining healthy work environments identified by American Association of Critical Care Nurses.
+A healthy work environment is actualized through alignment with the six standards for establishing and sustaining healthy work environments identified by American Association of Critical Care Nurses:

-Nurse satisfaction is measured by Press Ganey through the employee engagement survey.
+Nurse engagement is measured by Press Ganey through the employee engagement survey.
 UC Davis nurses show high engagement and autonomy scores and feel strongly that they have opportunities to influence nursing practice and have the freedom to act in the best interest of their patients.
 We value the ability to effectively communicate and collaborate with interprofessional teams.
 Nurses feel valued and believe there are opportunities to learn and further develop professionally throughout their careers.
 We are engaged in action planning to improve our work environment.

 Coaching and Mentoring

 Experienced nurses mentor and support new graduate nurses as they progress through the Vizient/American Association of Colleges and Nursing (AACN) Nurse Residency Program.
 The coaching provided by preceptors, clinical facilitators, and mentors facilitates new nurses as they acquire the knowledge, skills, and confidence to provide safe quality care.